alphagov/paas-team-manual/docs/team/working_practices.md

 - joining someone on an existing story that doesn't have a pair instead of picking up new work

+We don't insist on a particular method of pairing.
+We're keen to have two people making decisions and aware of the story, but there are lots of ways those two people can work together.
+Sometimes a pair shares one computer; other times a pair splits stories into pieces they can work on individually.
+Discuss what works for both of you.

 # Story kick-off

 Kick-offs are an opportunity to clarify the scope of a story and raise any